vahidhedayati/ajaxdependancyselection/README.md

 ## version info:
+	0.28 - tidy up - and further work on specific filtering for selectSecondary 0.27 - filtering of selectPrimary
+	0.26 - added selectAutoComplete
 	0.23 - removed null from values updated (default additional selection field added when values update), this now means user has to still choose this value
 	0.22 - added required by default set to required for all taglib calls.
 	0.19 - Broken build - there were issues with the tidyup I did with selectSecondary, totally forgot it was being used by selectPrimary.
 0.20 should be fine